DevelopmentArc/react-indepth/patterns/item_renderer_intro.md

 export default List;
 ```

- Now our list maps the profile data and sends it to the `Profile` Component for rendering.
+ Now our List maps the profile data and sends it to the `Profile` Component for rendering.
 By isolating the rendering of the profile to a single component we have a clear [separation of concerns (SoC)](https://en.wikipedia.org/wiki/Separation_of_concerns).
 Not only do we get the benefit of SoC we also make each Component a lot easier to understand.
 When we have to return to this code six months later, it will be a lot faster to get caught back up.

 ## Rendering different content
  By moving our UI rendering of each Profile to a Component, we have separated layout and content display.
-The List is responsible for layout and content management.
+The List is responsible for layout and data management.
 The Profile is responsible for UI rendering for each individual item.
 Because of this first step, we can move it one step further and make our List even more flexible.

 ### List Feature expansion
- Continuing our List example, let's image that our Profile List has started to evolve even more.
-We have added pagination support, selection management, sorting, filtering, etc. Now, our customers request that we enable the ability to manage a different kind of content.
+ Continuing our customer example, let's image that our Profile List has started to evolve even more.
+We have added pagination support, selection management, sorting, filtering, etc. Now, our users request that we enable the ability to manage a different kind of content.
 They now want to manage Posts.

  These Posts have some similar UI elements as our profile: images, descriptions, and details.
 But the layout and content vary drastically.
 We still need all the of the functionality of the list, pagination, filtering, etc. The question becomes, how do we handle this?